stephaneVercouillieBMID/slate/source/qes.html.md

 <a name="OpenIDQES"></a>
 ## 4.1.
 Checking itsme® Sign configuration

+Two JSON documents are available to ease the integration of itsme sign service:
+- The discovery document
+- The swagger of the B2B interface

+### Discovery document
 To simplify implementations and increase flexibility, the following key-value pairs about itsme® configuration can be retrieved from a JSON document:

 <ul>